Through Platfform’s work, we have heard that a key challenge shared by many is that changing how we work can be hard, and it can sometimes be lonely.

 Challenging the dominant narrative of mental health

-This session will present the approach Platfform takes to mental health, and how this can be applied to the way we work with people in practice.
-Exploring the history of mental health, the effectiveness of a medical diagnostic model, and the ways in which our current system makes it harder to work in a strengths-based way, we will provide this space to help people challenge assumptions and explore a different way of approaching mental health.
+This session talks through the approach Platfform takes to mental health, and how this can be applied to the way we work with people in practice.
+Exploring the history of mental health, the effectiveness of a medical diagnostic model, and the ways in which our current system makes it harder to work in a strengths-based way, we provideed this space to help people challenge assumptions and explore a different way of approaching mental health.

 Working with our communities in a strengths-based way

-In this session, we will explore the community-based approaches that Platfform has adopted over the years, and what we have learned from that.
-Whether that is community-based support work, to working with young parents, to community psychology models, and more, we will share our journey and how this could influence practice on the ground.
+In this session, we explored the community-based approaches that Platfform has adopted over the years, and what we have learned from that.
+Whether that is community-based support work, to working with young parents, to community psychology models, and more, we shared our journey and how this could influence practice on the ground.

 Storytelling to make changes in the system

 Making changes within the system is not easy.
-One of the most effective ways, is through the sharing of powerful stories.
+One of the most effective ways is through the sharing of powerful stories.
 If we are to work in a strengths-based way, to make change, we need to understand how we can use stories to unlock and overcome barriers.
-This session will hear from an experienced storyteller, and consider how we can make changes in partnership with people we support, and the communities around us.
+This session heard from an experienced storyteller, and considered how we can make changes in partnership with people we support, and the communities around us.

 Holding boundaries in a broken system: being kind isn’t being nice

-Trauma informed approaches, or working relationally, can be easily misunderstood – often practitioners can find themselves stuck in a position where they are trying to be “nice”, or they find providing boundaries, routine and structures very difficult.
-In this session, we will explore in more detail, the need for clear boundaries within practice – and how that can work within a trauma-informed, strengths-based way of working.
+Trauma informed approaches, or working relationally, can be easily misunderstood, often practitioners can find themselves stuck in a position where they are trying to be “nice”, or they find providing boundaries, routine and structures very difficult.
+In this session, we explored in more detail the need for clear boundaries within practice and how that can work within a trauma-informed, strengths-based way of working.